StackStorm-Exchange/stackstorm-sql/README.md

 * ``username`` - Username to authenticate to DB
 * ``password`` - Password for DB authentication
 * ``database`` - Database to use
+* ``port`` - Port to connect to database on.
+If Default leave blank
-* ``database_type`` - The type of database that is being connected to.
+* ``drivername`` - The type of database that is being connected to.

 When running actions, you can pass in the name of a connection, e.g.
 `st2 run sql.query connection="postgresql" query="select * from test;"`

-Alternatively, when running an action, you can pass in the host, username, password, database, database_type parameters.
+Alternatively, when running an action, you can pass in the host, username, password, database, port, drivername parameters.
 These parameters can also be used for overrides if you wish to use the configs as well.

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please remember to tell StackStorm to load these new values by running `st2ctl reload --register-configs`